MicrosoftDocs/dataexplorer-docs/data-explorer/proof-of-concept-playbook.md

 ## Migrating from POC to production

-If you have decide to proceed with Azure Data Explorer and intend to migrate your POC cluster to production, we strongly recommend that you keep the POC cluster running and use it to set up your production cluster.
+If you've decided to proceed with Azure Data Explorer and intend to migrate your POC cluster to production, we strongly recommend that you keep the POC cluster running, and use it to set up your production cluster.
 This will help you ensure that you don't lose the configurations and optimizations that you may have applied during the POC.

 Before you migrate your POC cluster to production, we highly recommend that you consider, design, and decide on the following factors: